marwa4/FIR_FPGA/readme.md

 ![equation1](https://latex.codecogs.com/gif.latex?%5Cinline%20y%5Bn%5D%20%3D%20%5Csum_%7Bi%3D0%7D%5E%7BN%7D%20b_i%20%5Ccdot%20x%5Bn-i%5D)

-where x[n] is the input signal, y[n] is the output signal, N is the filter order; an Nth-order filter has N+1 terms on the right-hand side and b_i  is the value of the impulse response at the i'th instant of an Nth-order FIR filter.
+where x[n] is the input signal, y[n] is the output signal, N is the filter order; an Nth-order filter has N+1 terms on the right-hand side and (https://latex.codecogs.com/gif.latex?%5Cinline%20b_i)  is the value of the impulse response at the i'th instant of an Nth-order FIR filter.
-If the filter is a direct form FIR filter then  b_i  is also a coefficient of the filter.
+If the filter is a direct form FIR filter then  (https://latex.codecogs.com/gif.latex?%5Cinline%20b_i)  is also a coefficient of the filter.
 This computation is also known as discrete convolution.

 :bulb: Proprieties